djcloudking/ansible-challenges/Get Started with Ansible/Ansible for beginner.md

 Ansible playbooks are essentially scripts written in YAML format.
 They are used to define the tasks and configurations that Ansible will apply to your servers.

-## Playbook Basics
+## Ansible Playbook Best Practices

-Always create a text file in YAML format for your playbook.
+- Always create a text file in YAML format for your playbook.

 - Remember to start with three dashes (---) and use spaces not tabs for indentation.